 decr operations on it.
 You can also append alphabetic characters to an integer string, but if you do this then running

 decr on the string will produce an error as the string value is no longer an integer.

 This guide details a number of commands used to create and manage strings in Redis.
-If there are other related commands, arguments, or procedures you’d like to see outlined in this guide, please ask or make suggestions in the comments below.
+If there are other related commands, arguments, or procedures you’d like to learn about in this guide, please ask or make suggestions in the comments.

 For more information on Redis commands, check out our tutorial series on How to Manage a Redis Database.

 If you’ve enjoyed this tutorial and our broader community, consider checking out our DigitalOcean products which can also help you achieve your development goals.

 Redis is an open-source, in-memory key-value data store.
 A NoSQL database, Redis doesn’t use structured query language, otherwise known as SQL.
 Redis instead comes with its own set of commands for managing and accessing data.